dmoore1989/quenchd/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] "Check into," rate, and review beers they have drank noting where beer was drank.
+- [ ] "Check into," rate, and review beers they have drank noting venue.
 - [ ] Add beers to app.
 - [ ] Friend fellow users and comment on their checkins.
-- [ ] View beers they and other users have drank in the past
+- [ ] View beers they and other users have drank in the past.
-- [ ] View brewery and bar pages that contain check ins
+- [ ] View brewery and bar pages that contain check ins.
-- [ ] Like checkins, breweries, beers, and bars.
+- [ ] Like checkins, breweries, beers, and venues.